Updated May 31, 2023

 Combining it with d will remove the blank lines from the given file.

 7. Editing the Source File: By default, the source file will not be edited by performing any operation.
-But the use of -I option will edit the source file as well.
+But using the -I option will also edit the source file.

 $sed -I '3d' sample.txt